cristosal/auth/README.md

 ## Usage

-to create use auth simply create a new service using an existing pgx connection
+Create a new service using an existing pgx connection

 ```go